 Air pollution and air quality concerns are complex global issues with serious consequences.
 They are also a timely focal point due to the pandemic.
 But what would a greater focus on the relationship between air pollution, air quality and health look like in the form of legislation?
 It’s difficult to assume.
 Indoor air pollution and indoor air quality rules and regulations differ across the globe.
 Some countries focus legislation solely on outdoor air pollution while others hone in on specific pollutants.

-While the proposed Ella’s Law would only apply in the U.K., the risks of poor air quality impact everyone.
-If one country takes serious action to regulate air pollution and/or indoor air quality, it could result in other governments following suit.
-The potential upcoming legal actions or societal advocacy for indoor air quality regulations would have huge HVAC and IAQ industry ramifications.
+While the proposed Ella’s Law would only apply to the U.K., the risks of poor air quality impact everyone.
+If one country takes serious action to regulate air pollution and/or indoor air quality, other governments could follow suit.
+The potential upcoming legal actions and/or societal advocacy for indoor air quality regulations would have huge HVAC and IAQ industry ramifications.

 History of Air Quality Standards in America

-The first federal air quality legislation was the 1955 Pollution Control Act.
+The 1955 Pollution Control Act was the first federal air quality legislation in America.
 This initial act was expanded several times throughout the 1960s, and would eventually become the Clean Air Act of 1970.
 With amendments passed in 1977 and 1990, this is the Act as we know it today.
 2020 marked the Clean Air Act’s 50th anniversary, which is largely viewed as an environmental law success.

-The Act authorized the Environmental Protection Agency (EPA) to set national ambient air quality standards for six criteria air pollutants and regulate emissions of hazardous air pollutants.
+The Act allowed the Environmental Protection Agency (EPA) to set national ambient air quality standards for six criteria air pollutants and regulate emissions of hazardous air pollutants.
 These standards apply to stationary sources (factories, chemical plants, etc.) and mobile sources (vehicles, generators, lawn equipment, engines. etc.).
-The Clean Air Act also established state implementation plans which place enforcement responsibilities primarily on state government.
-Despite the many successes of the Clean Air Act, indoor air quality was pretty much left behind.
+The Clean Air Act also established state implementation plans which places enforcement responsibilities primarily on state governments.
+Despite the many successes of the Clean Air Act, indoor air quality was largely left behind.

 Who Regulates Indoor Air Quality?

-To attempt to predict what updated indoor air quality regulations in America could look like, we first need to understand current regulations.
+To attempt to predict what updated indoor air quality regulations in America could look like, we first need to look at current regulations.
 Or, in reality, understand that there are no all-encompassing indoor air quality regulations or indoor pollution standards.
-This shortfall primarily lies in the absence of one overarching organization with the authority to set and implement such standards.
-Instead, there are several federal agencies with various degrees of authority over indoor air quality, indoor pollution and sources.
+This shortfall is primarily due to the lack of one overarching organization with the authority to set and implement such standards.
+Instead, there are several federal agencies with varying degrees of authority over indoor air quality and indoor pollution sources.
 There are also several non-governmental organizations and agencies that provide IAQ guidance and recommendations.
 The result?
-Indoor air quality continues to go largely unregulated.
+Indoor air quality continues on largely unregulated.

-Environmental Protection Agency (EPA): Regulates toxic substances and hazardous chemicals such as radon, lead and other outdoor pollutants, which can turn into indoor air quality concerns.
+Environmental Protection Agency (EPA): Regulates toxic substances and hazardous chemicals such as radon, lead and other outdoor pollutants, which can become indoor air quality concerns.